Mac-Genius/DrawMyThing/README.md

 stop auto-typing.

 ### Dependencies
 This program relies on Java Native Access which controls the auto-typing feature.
-You will need to download them [here](https://github.com/java-native-access/jna#readme).
+You will need to download them [here](https://github.com/java-native-access/jna#readme) if you are planning on compiling the project yourself.
 You will need jna.jar and jna-platform.jar.

 ### Usage
 To use, simply compile and export as a jar.
 You will need to add a words.txt file inside the main directory of the jar to make sure the program doesn't throw any errors.
 You will also need to add a "lib" directory inside the main directory of the jar and place the jna jars inside of lib.